DexterityDB/dexteritydb-node/README.md

 Since there are many things that we can do with a query result on the database side, there are many methods that can be chained onto the ```find``` method.
 For this example, we use ```fetch```, an intuitive function. ```Fetch``` returns all of the objects that fit the ```find``` query.
 No parameters required.
 As stated earlier, DexterityDB is asynchronous, so we use a ```.then``` to consume the ```promise``` and print the results.

 That's it!
 You now have all of the information you need to get started with the DexterityDB Node.js driver.
-But don't stop there...check out the full [DexterityDB Node.js API](https://dexteritydb.com/api) for all of the options and chainable methods that exist on the driver.
+But don't stop there...check out the full [DexterityDB Node.js API Tutorial](https://savizar.github.io/dexteritydb-node/tutorial-1-0-0_TheApproach.html) for all of the options and chainable methods that exist on the driver.

 Happy Dexing